 - Pineapples are great for making your cervix soft, which in turn helps you to go into labour.
-This happens due to the presence of bromelain in pineapples, which helps in triggering labour in a natural way.
+This happens due to the presence of bromelain in pineapples, which helps in naturally triggering labour.

 How Many Pineapples Should You Eat to Induce Labour?